You're likely familiar with storage auctions from the show Storage Wars, where bidders compete in a storage unit auction packed with hidden surprises.

 In the UK, most self storage auctions take place online.
 Platforms like iBidOnStorage host listings on behalf of storage companies.

-Before bidding, buyers typically see just one photo of the unit, taken from the doorway.
-This follows a strict "look but don’t touch" policy.
+Before bidding, buyers typically see a small set of photos of the unit, usually taken from the doorway and different angles.
+This follows a strict ‘look but don’t touch’ policy.

 Benefits